 Does Heel and Ankle Shoe Support Help With Footwear Traction?

 Pay attention to the support around your ankles.
 If your dress shoes are not rigid enough around the heel and ankles, this will cause sweating and irritation, while also ruining the overall streamlined visual appeal of the shoes themselves.
 You need to choose a pair which gives firm support to your heel and ankle, while never being rigid enough to indent the skin or affect your movement.

-Should this occur, it would be best to replace them with an orthopedic insole.
+Should this occur, it would be best to replace them with orthopedic shoe insoles.
 Orthopedic arch supports and heel pads are also available for those times when you have the perfect fit, except for in select places.

-At times, you will find shoes where it is clearly stated that they are slip-resistant, while they carry poor to negligible slip resistance if any at all.
-Simply stating “slip-resistant” is highly ambiguous.
+At times, you'll find shoes where it's clearly stated that they're slip-resistant, while they carry poor to negligible slip resistance, if any at all.
+Merely saying they're “slip-resistant” is highly ambiguous.
 It makes no definite statement as to how slip resistant the dress shoes are.

-Always take the extra time to evaluate the tread, fitment, shape, and additional factors such as how secure the heel cap is, as well as how high the heel seat is cut, to ensure the best possible comfort and a truthful non-slip design.
+Always take the extra time to evaluate the tread, fitment, shape, and additional factors such as how secure the heel cap is, as well as how high the heel seat is cut, to ensure the best possible comfort and realistic non-slip design.

 It can be easy to forget all the aspects of our shoes that can make or break the level of comfort we have in them.
-This is especially true with dress shoes because there is such a keen attention paid to the outer look rather than the level of functionality they have to offer.
+This is especially true with dress shoes because there's often such keen attention paid to the shoes style rather than the level of functionality they have to offer.

 While you're shopping for dress shoes, make sure you check both the inner and outer portions for good non-slip quality.
-Using the tips you have received here, you'll be set well to find shoes with non-slip features both for the bottom of your feet and the bottom of the shoe as you walk.
-Once you've found the perfect pair of shoes, you'll be able to look good and feel comfortable in them.
+Using the tips you have received here, you'll now know how to find shoes with non-slip soles and inners both for the bottom of your feet and the bottom of the shoe as you walk.
+Once you've found the perfect pair of shoes, you'll be able to look good and feel confident in them.